sgmeyer/generator-crafty/README.md

 ## Decription

-Yeoman.io generator for Crafty.js game engine.
+Yeoman.io generator for CraftyJS game engine.

 You can install this generator using the Node Package Manager (npm).
-The following steps will setup your Craft.js scaffolding.
+The following steps will setup your CraftyJS scaffolding.
 The scaffolding is based on the CraftyBoilerplate (https://github.com/ahilles107/CraftyBoilerplate).

 ## Prerequisite nstallation (Node, NPM, and Yeoman)